hnguyenne/ops-pilot-enterprise-backend/README.md

 - Project manager can create new project - ok
 - Project manager can add other user to project (if they are in the same org) - ok
 - Project manager can create new workflow - ok
-- Project manager can add tasks to project
+- Project manager can add tasks to project - ok
-- Project manager can assign task to employee
+- Project manager can assign task to employee - ok
-- Employee can mark status to their tasks
+- Employee can mark status to their tasks - ok

 # Other endpoint for easy testing /dev
 - List all orgs